bastings/nlp1-2017-projects/dep-parser/README.md

 ## Neural networks

-For the method above to work well, we need to assign **scores** to all the possible edges.
-They are crucial for obtaining good parses!
+For the method above to work well, we need to assign **weights** to all the possible edges.
+These weights are crucial for obtaining good parses; they essentially control which tree we obtain!
 But how do get them?
 For this we will use a **neural network**.

-Here we will collect good sources on neural networks that are relevant to this project.
+`[Under development]`

 ## Required readings